The causes, symptoms and treatment options for osteophytes

-Commonly referred to as bone spurs, osteophytes are smooth growths of the natural bone.
-When bone is repeatedly rubbed or weakened, it naturally will grow these enlargements in order to stabilize and strengthen itself.
-Though beneficial, when osteophytes press, impinge or compress surrounding nerves patients may experience chronic or severe pain.
+Commonly referred to as bone spurs, osteophytes are smooth growths of bone.
+When bone is repeatedly rubbed or weakened, it will grow these enlargements in order to stabilize and strengthen itself.
+Though beneficial in and of themselves, when osteophytes compress surrounding nerves, patients may experience chronic or severe pain.

 Symptoms of spinal osteophytes

 Most patients with bone spurs in the spinal column are never diagnosed, as the condition remains asymptomatic.
 However, when the condition causes irritation or compression of nerve roots or the spinal cord, patients may experience a variety of symptoms.
 These include:

 Most doctors recommend looking into conservative treatment options prior to exploring the surgical procedures available.
 These conservative options often include stretching, massage, physical therapy, injections and medication.
 For the majority of patients, these methods are an effective way to manage the pain and symptoms associated with their condition.
 However, for some patients these methods fail to bring relief and surgery becomes the necessary next step.

 Laser Spine Institute offers minimally invasive procedures that are a safer and effective alternative to traditional open neck or back surgery.^ To learn more about our treatment options, contact us today.
 We can provide you with a free MRI review* to determine if you may be a candidate for the minimally invasive surgeries we offer.